clay-v/joinMarketDocs/docs/users/JOINMARKET-QT-GUIDE.md

 (*Before starting, note that the screenshots here use testnet p2sh addresses (start with '2'), but by default Joinmarket mainnet addresses are native segwit ('bc1')*).

-### Walkthrough

-Ensure Bitcoin Core is running, and synced.
-(Your version of Bitcoin Core must be compiled with wallet support).

 Double click the binary to run it, or go to the `/scripts` subdirectory and run `joinmarket-qt.sh`.

 You will get the following error screen initially: